Can Employers Ask About Expunged or Sealed Criminal Records?

 If you have had a criminal offense expunged or sealed, you may be wondering whether you have to inform a potential employer.
 The good news is that, with the exception of certain state and government agencies, you do not have to disclose your record, because employers cannot consider an expunged or sealed offense when determining whether to hire you.

 A sealed or expunged record can give you a fresh start when searching for employment.
 At Mirabella, Kincaid, Frederick & Mirabella, LLC, we will determine whether you can expunge or seal your record and increase your chances of securing a job.
-Contact us today at 630-665-7300 for a free consultation.
+Contact us today at 630-665-7300 for an Initial Attorney Meeting.